mts-ai/Cotype/cotype_user_guide.md

    ```
    {
       "object": "error",
-      "message": "[
-      {
-         'type': 'float_parsing',
-         'loc': ('body', 'temperature'),
-         'msg': 'Input should be a valid number, unable to parse string as a number',
+      "message": "[{'type': 'float_parsing','loc': ('body', 'temperature'),'msg': 'Input should be a valid number, unable to parse string as a number','input': 'gh'}]",
-         'input': 'gh'
-      }]",
       "type": "BadRequestError",
       "param": null,
       "code": 400